ahmadchalhoub/emotion-recognition-android-app/README.md

 6. Surprise
 7. Neutral

-This is a custom trained model (steps for training shown in below link): https://github.com/ahmadchalhoub/emotion-recognition-haar-cascade
+This is a custom trained model (steps for training shown here): https://github.com/ahmadchalhoub/emotion-recognition-haar-cascade

 The trained model has the following metrics: 96.67% Training Accuracy | 53.64% Testing Accuracy